Western City Gate: Privatization

 After many years, on 12 January 2023, the digital clock display which is located at the top, between two towers, was repaired and became operational.

-At the public sale on 6 February 2023, the commercial part of the property was purchased by the Belgrade-based hospitality entrepreneur Aleksandar Kajmaković, nicknamed Aca Bosanac, for RSD2.4 billion (~€20 million), three times its listed price.
-Kajmaković's company Eureka bar, which reportedly outbid six other entities vying for the property, owns numerous hospitality venues around Belgrade such as the traditional Skadarlija kafanas Tri šešira, Dva jelena, and Zlatni bokal, eatery Boutique, and Lafayette cabaret nightclub Police had to intervene as few members of the opposition hеckled the bidding.
+At the public sale on 6 February 2023, the commercial part of the property was purchased by the Belgrade-based hospitality entrepreneur Aleksandar Kajmaković, nicknamed Aca Bosanac, for RSD 2.4 billion (~€20 million), three times its listed price.
+Kajmaković's company Eureka bar, which reportedly outbid six other entities vying for the property, owns numerous hospitality venues around Belgrade such as the traditional Skadarlija kafanas Tri šešira, Dva jelena, and Zlatni bokal, eatery Boutique, and Lafayette cabaret nightclub.
+Police had to intervene as few members of the opposition hеckled the bidding.

 Kajmaković is connected to major criminal clans in Serbia, being a right-hand man of the "controversial businessmen" Predrag Ranković Peconi.
 He was also apprehended by the police as part of the process against the top Serbian gang kingpin Veljko Belivuk for suspicion of Kajmaković acting as the legal owner of Belivuk's properties which were safeguarded by the Belivuk's gang members, and for money laundering.
 A bomb was placed under Kajmaković's car in 2002 in Budva, Montenegro.
 Because of his history, the opposition considers Kajmaković a front for the real owner, and called for the annulment of the sale due to the general infringement of the entire process.

 Last day to finalize the purchase was 4 April 2023, but "Eureka Bar" filed an extension motion.
 This was denied and they made the final payment on the last day, becoming official owners of the building.
 Otherwise, they would also lose the €7 million deposit they had to pay in order to compete in the selling.
 Tenants of the residential part of the building announced lawsuit against the purchase.